spareslant/techBlog/content/posts/understanding-ecmascript-6.md

 ```
 * object's prototype is stored in an internal property `[[Prototype]]`
 * methods in object defines an internal property called `[[HomeObject]]`.
+* The prototype of plain JavaScript objects (like person above) is `Object.prototype`.

 ## Object destructuring